ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ##  Network Incident Correlated with Trouble Tickets

-In this document, the objective of the Incident Management is to identify Probable Causes and reduce duplicated tickets.
+In this document, the objective of the Incident Management is to identify Probable Root Causes and reduce duplicated tickets.

 Previously, a troubleshooting ticket was created upon receipt of a critical alert by the OSS system, e.g., due to excessive BGP flaps on